 FAQ

-A: Yes.
-If a framework has strong TypeScript support (Next.js, Angular, Express.js), use it.
+Yes.
+If a framework has strong TypeScript support (Next.js, Angular, Express.js, NestJS), use it.
 TypeScript catches bugs your tests miss.
-Startup speed is slightly slower, but long-term velocity is higher.
+Startup speed is slightly slower at first, but long-term velocity is higher.

-A: Yes, and many do.
+Yes, and many do.
 Start monolithic (Laravel).
-As you grow and your UI becomes complex, extract React components.
-Eventually, you might fully decouple.
+As you grow and the UI becomes complex, extract React components.
+Eventually you may decouple fully.
 This is a valid progression.

-A: They're good.
-Astro is excellent for content-heavy sites.
+They are good.
+Astro is a strong fit for content-heavy sites.
 Svelte is underrated.
-Remix is a solid Next.js competitor.
-But they're younger and have smaller hiring pools.
-If you're risk-averse, stick with the 10 frameworks here.
+Remix is a solid Next.js competitor; see my Next.js vs Remix comparison.
+They are younger and have smaller hiring pools.
+If you are risk-averse, stick with the 10 frameworks here.

-A: Yes, all 10 will.
+Yes, all 10 will.
 The web platform is mature.
-Framework changes are incremental, not revolutionary.
+Framework changes are incremental, not earth-shaking.
 Choose based on 2026 constraints, not speculative 2031 trends.

-A: Yes, partially.
+Partially.
 If you want to build a company and eventually need to hire, choose a framework where talent exists in your region.
-Verify this with LinkedIn searches: "React developer [your city]" vs "Rails developer [your city]."
+Verify with LinkedIn searches: "React developer [your city]" vs "Rails developer [your city]."

-There's no objectively "best" framework.
-The best framework is the one that fits your constraints: team experience, timeline, budget, hiring market, and scalability needs.
+There is no objectively best framework.
+The strongest framework is the one that fits your constraints: team experience, timeline, budget, hiring market, and scalability needs.

 - Fastest MVP: Rails > Laravel > Django